-I:2-66 Since the stepdaughter and her family do not live with Ed, they must be related to him in order to qualify as his dependents.
-Clearly, the stepdaughter meets this test.
-Stepdaughters are specifically listed in Sec.
-152(a)(2) as relatives.
+I:2-64 Since the stepdaughter and her family do not live with Ed, they must be related to him in order to qualify as his dependents.
+Children meet the relationship tests for a qualifying child (Sec.
+152(c)(2)(A)) and for a qualifying relative (Sec.
+152(d)(2)(A)), and a child for these purposes includes a stepchild (Sec.
+152(f)(1)(A)(i)).
 Further, Reg.
 Sec.
 1.152-2(d) states that a relationship "once existing will not terminate by divorce or death of a spouse."

 On the other hand, Ed is not related to the stepdaughter's husband.
 Stepson-in-laws are not listed in Sec.
-152(a).
-The Tax Court in Desio Barbetti [9 T.C.
+152. The Tax Court in Desio Barbetti [9 T.C.
 1097 (1947)] held that the term "grandchildren" does not include step-grandchildren, and that neither stepchild nor son-in-law covers stepson-in-laws.
-Current law refers to step-children and their descendants which suggests that the child is eligible to be claimed as a dependent.
+Current law refers to children and their descendants, which suggests that the step-grandchild is eligible to be claimed as a dependent.